badamiec3/readMeFile/README.md

 ## Project Tracking
 The progress of the project was tracked using JiraSoftware.

-The following is the link to the board: https://badamiec.atlassian.net/jira/software/projects/CAF/boards/3/backlog
+The following is the link to the Jira board: https://badamiec.atlassian.net/jira/software/projects/CAF/boards/3/backlog

 The state of the board reflects the current state of the project.
 Old sprints and information on past progress can be accessed in the reports section.